Unit 6 - Practice Quiz

 Collective pitch Easy

-B. Their rotational speed decreases.
+B. Their rotational speed increases.

 C. The pitch angle of all blades increases simultaneously and equally.